Taal Basilica: Present church

-Minor Basilica and further renovations

-The church was then restored in 1953 in preparation for the canonical coronation of the Our Lady of Caysasay.
+The church was then restored in 1953 in preparation for the canonical coronation of Our Lady of Caysasay.
 The following year on December 8, 1954, the church was declared as a minor basilica, the third in the country to be given such honor.

 The church was again restored in 1972 by the Taal Quadricentennial Council for the 400th anniversary of the town's establishment.
-By Presidential Decree No. 375 on January 16, 1974, the church was declared a national shrine.
+By Presidential Decree No. 375 on January 14, 1974, the church was declared a national historical landmark.

 The old belfry was later rebuilt in 1990 under the supervision of the National Historical Institute.

-In 2011, upon the assignment of Monsignor Alfredo Madlangbayan, the basilica underwent another renovation as sections the church interior were repainted to match its original trompe l'oeil ceilings.
+In 2011, upon the assignment of Alfredo Madlangbayan, the basilica underwent another renovation as sections the church interior were repainted to match its original trompe l'oeil ceilings.
 The tower was also modified to imitate the old tower destroyed by the earthquake of 1942, and a new set of carillon bells was later installed.
-The renovations was completed in November that same year.
+The renovations were completed in November that same year.

 On April 4, 2017, the basilica was damaged by a magnitude-5.5 earthquake that struck Tingloy.
 The basilica was significantly damaged further by twin earthquakes (magnitudes 5.6 and 6.0) that struck the neighboring towns of Mabini and Taysan that occurred four days later on April 8.
-The National Historical Commission of the Philippines is undertaking some precautionary measures in order to preserve the basilica.
+This, along with the Taal Volcano eruption on January 12–22, 2020 covering the basilica in ash, led to a restoration by the NHCP.
+Once finished, it turned over the newly restored basilica to the Archdiocese of Lipa on November 11 of the latter year.

+On April 8, 2025, a man was arrested for desecrating the basilica.
+The suspect was caught on CCTV cameras driving his motorcycle inside the church and desecrating the high altar.

+Architecture and design

+The basilica is built on the Italian Baroque architecture style on a Latin cross (cruciform) layout.
+It was meant to have a similar look as Augustinian Churches, meaning not the brown color but a more silver color, as used in the original altar of the Church in San Nicolas, Batangas.
+The stone church has three naves with a grand transept and an elegant façade with Ionic and Doric orders.
+A small tower on the left side of the façade contained the large church bell, which in 1942 was destroyed by an earthquake.

+The basilica is 88.6 m long and 48 m wide, making it the largest in the Philippines and Asia.
+The façade is 28 m high, while the cupola is 44.5 m high.
+It also has a 15.5 m nave.

+Agapito Aparicio added a Doric altar with a height of 24 m and a width of 10 m.
+He was also responsible for the baptistery made with tiles imported from Europe.